OCR-D/spec/web_api.md

   </figcaption>
 </figure>

-By having each processor running on its own machine, it can reduce the risk of conflicting.
-Furthermore, we can customize the machine to fit best to the processor as well as its need.
-For example, some processors need GPU, some do not, or some need more compute power while others need more memory.
-It is also easier to scale out the processors, or even apply Function-as-a-Service on some of them, which are not constantly used, to save resources.
-The Processing Server in this case plays the role as an entrance to the processors.
-It takes a request, pre-process it if necessary, and forward it to the appropriate processor.
-The caller does not need to know the detail about the deployment of each processor (e.g. which IP address, which port).
+Having each processor run on its own machine reduces the risk of version and resource conflicts.
+Furthermore, we can customize the machine to best fit the processor's hardware requirements and throughput demand.
+For example, some processors need GPU computation, while others do not, or some need more CPU capacity while others need more memory.
+It is also easier to scale up the processors, or even apply Function-as-a-Service on some of them, which are not constantly used, to save resources.
+The Processing Server has the role of an agent for the processor instances.
+It takes a request, pre-processes it if necessary, and forwards it to the appropriate processor instance.
+The caller does not need to know any details about the deployment of each processor (e.g. IP addresses or ports).

 Since processors are now running independently, there is no need to have the `Workflow` and `Processing` section in the Web API implemented on the same machine anymore.
 Instead, we can have a Workflow Server separated from the Processing Server, and Nextflow is installed on this server.
-This Workflow Server does not require access to file system, but instead the access to processors and the database.
+This Workflow Server does not require access to file system, but only access to the Processing Server and the database.

 ## REST API for Processors

-In the [Distributed System Architecture](#distributed-system-architecture), we describe a case, where a processor runs as a server instead of its usual one-shot mode.
-This section describe the REST API of processor in detail, which we call it _Processor API_.
+In the [Distributed System Architecture](#distributed-system-architecture) above, we describe a case where processors run as servers instead of their usual CLI one-shot mode.
+This section describes the REST API for processors in detail, abbreviated _Processor API_.

-### Why do we need this?
+### Rationale

-As described in the [OCR-D syntax](https://ocr-d.de/en/user_guide#ocr-d-syntax), one can call a single processor by using the command
+By the [OCR-D  CLI specification](https://ocr-d.de/en/spec/cli), one can call a single processor using the command

 ```shell